Born in Belgrade, Yugoslavia (now Serbia), September 7, 1968

 Now living in Montreal

-An important figure in contemporary music, the composer Ana Sokolović has distinguished herself both in Canada and internationally through her numerous prestigious collaborations.
+An important figure in contemporary music, Ana Sokolović has distinguished herself both in Canada and internationally.

-A native of Serbia, Ana Sokolović has been immersed in the arts all her life.
+A native of Serbia, the composer has been immersed in the arts all her life.
 Before taking up theatre and music, she studied classical ballet.
-She studied composition at university under Dusan Radić in Novi Sad and Zoran Erić in Belgrade and then completed a master’s degree under the supervision of José Evangelista at the Université de Montréal in the mid-1990s.
+She began her university composition studies in Serbia, finishing with her master’s degree at the Université de Montréal.

-In addition to her activities as a composer, Ana Sokolović is also a professor of composition at the University of Montreal.
+To date, a dozen recordings of her works have been produced.
+In addition to her activities as a composer, Ana Sokolović is also a professor of composition at the Université de Montréal.